PGA Championship 2026 Betting Odds: Favorites, Sleepers & Value Picks for Aronimink

 Why He's Favored:

 The case against Rory: He hasn't won a major since 2014.
 Recent close calls (2024 U.S. Open, 2025 Open Championship) ended in heartbreak.
-Can he handle Valhalla's brutal closing holes under pressure again?
+Can he handle Aronimink's demanding closing holes under pressure?

 Verdict: Best value in the top tier.
 At +650, he's a strong bet and excellent pool pick.
-Course knowledge is worth 2-3 strokes at Valhalla.
+His all-around game is tailor-made for Aronimink's precision-demanding layout.

 Jon Rahm (+700)